kwantlen/scenarios/robert.rst

 health of the society.
 The health crises of the twenties and thirties — when the lives of millions of people were shortened by preventable diseases of lifestyle — have mostly been replaced by broad corporate initiatives to reduce stress and burnout.
-‘Technology Attachment Disorder’ (TAD) is evident in about 40 percent of the population in British Columbia.
+Technology Attachment Disorder (TAD) is evident in about 40 percent of the population in British Columbia.
 The main symptom of TAD — an inability to communicate face-to-face — is a consequence of the imperative for intensive digital engagement and virtual activity.
 Thus, while technology is a